poizan42/LockNote-hacks/README.txt

 History
 -------

+* 1.0.5, 2010/02/03:
+	- FIX: Find Dialog, Enter/Tab/Escape/Space/Ctrl-V keys work
+	- FIX: Find Dialog, Message displayed if search string is not found
+	- NEW: Message displayed if search string is not found
+	- NEW: LockNote remembers window size if there are saved changes
+	- NEW: Changed default font to Lucida Console to avoid 1/l - O/0 confusion
+	- NEW: Font size can be selected (9/10/12/14)
+	- NEW: LockNote remembers font size if there are saved changes

 * 1.0.4, 2007/04/05:
-	- NEW: Added dutch translation
+	- NEW: Added Dutch translation
 	- FIX: Path fix for cryptopp.lib in project

 * 1.0.3, 2006/03/06:
-	- NEW: Added spanish translation (Castilian)
+	- NEW: Added Spanish translation (Castilian)

 * 1.0.2, 2006/02/14:
-	- NEW: Added french translation
+	- NEW: Added French translation
 	- NEW: Added 'Save As...' option

 * 1.0.1, 2006/01/16: